cobwebos/docs/articles/vpn-gateway/vpn-gateway-about-vpngateways.md

 manager: jeconnoc
 editor: ''
 tags: azure-resource-manager
-Customer intent: As someone with a basic network background that is new to Azure, I want to understand the capabilities of Azure VPN Gateway so that I can securely connect to my Azure virtual networks. ms.assetid: 2358dd5a-cd76-42c3-baf3-2f35aadc64c8 ms.service: vpn-gateway ms.devlang: na
+Customer intent: As someone with a basic network background, but is new to Azure, I want to understand the capabilities of Azure VPN Gateway so that I can securely connect to my Azure virtual networks. ms.assetid: 2358dd5a-cd76-42c3-baf3-2f35aadc64c8 ms.service: vpn-gateway ms.devlang: na